davidmiheev/GalaxyWitness/README.md

 To run just type:

     $ python -m galaxywitness

+In runtime the program will request you to enter a number of processes for parallel computation.
+If your machine doesn't run on Linux type 1.
+Else you can type value > 1 (for example number of cores, <code>nproc</code>)

-if you want to finish a work with package and deactivate virtual environment just type:
+If you want to finish a work with package and deactivate virtual environment just type:

     $ deacivate
 ## Uninstalling